Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

    4. Add "closes #123" in the PR description field
    5. Click the "Create pull request" button below textarea field
    6. Click the "Merge pull request" button.
 Other options are "Squash and merge" or "Rebase and merge"
-   7. Click the "Confirm merge" button: "_Pull request successfully merged and closed_"
+   7. Click the "Confirm merge" button: "_Pull request successfully merged and closed_".
+You could opt to delete the branch here instead of locally.
 5. Pull main/merged changes from remote to local
 6. Delete the local branch and the remote branch
 7. Run `git fetch --prune`